About/Contact

 ABOUT GREG:

-In 2008 Greg co-produced, engineered, and mixed the first new album in over ten years from hard rock legends, KISS.
-The album Sonic Boom debuted at #2 on the Billboard album chart and was widely heralded by both critics and fans as a return to the sound and spirit of the bands 1970’s heyday.
-Greg’s ongoing association with KISS has been highly productive, yielding a follow-up studio album, Monster, a chart-topping Japanese single, “Samurai Son” (co-written by Greg & Paul Stanley) a live album and concert film, KISS Rocks Vegas, and a VR concert recorded at London’s 02 Arena, among many other projects.
-Greg also traveled to Japan in 2008 to produce the No-Doubt influenced, all-girl group, Oreskaband, returning to produce their follow-up album in 2009.
+In 2008 Greg co-produced, engineered, and mixed the first new album in over a decade from hard rock legends, KISS.
+The album, Sonic Boom debuted at #2 on the Billboard album chart and was widely heralded by critics and fans as a return to the sound and spirit of the bands 1970’s heyday.
+Greg’s ongoing association with KISS has been highly prolific, yielding a follow-up studio album (Monster),a chart-topping Japanese single, “Samurai Son” (co-written by Greg & Paul Stanley) a live album and concert film (KISS Rocks Vegas) and a VR concert recorded at London’s 02 Arena, among many other projects.

-In 2015, Greg produced and mixed the final live album and concert-film for Mötley Crüe.
+In 2015, Greg produced and mixed what was billed as the "final" live album and concert-film for Mötley Crüe.
 The End, Live In Los Angeles was recorded over three nights at LA’s Staples Center.
-Greg provided the theatrical surround mix of the film and also composed the score for the film’s extensive documentary scenes and the song, “The End Of It All”, featured during the end-credit sequence.
+Greg provided the theatrical surround mix of the film and also composed the score for the film’s extensive documentary scenes and an original song (“The End Of It All”) featured during the end-credit sequence.

 Two more world tours with Prophets Of Rage took Greg to South America, Europe, and Japan in 2018.